Special Educational Needs Information (School offer)

 · All staff are teachers of all SEND pupils and regular training on SEND strategies is provided.

-· Jill Tate and Alison Gebert (SENCos) have specialist training in supporting pupils with SEND and undergo regular CPD to keep abreast of changes and developments.
+· Vivien Rouse and Alison Gebert (SENCos) have specialist training in supporting pupils with SEND and undergo regular CPD to keep abreast of changes and developments.

 · The school has a team of well qualified and effective teaching assistants who deliver desk-side support in class and may also work one-to-one or in small groups as directed by the teacher.

-· The school also accesses the advice of two independent Educational Psychologists.
+· The school also accesses the advice of Educational Psychologists.

 How does the school enable pupils with SEND to participate fully in the activities of the school community?

 · It is anticipated that all pupils will be involved in all aspects of the work of their class, irrespective of SEND.
 This includes trips, seasonal festivals, plays, performances and assemblies, in addition to all lessons in arts, crafts and movement.
-Where pupils with SEND are unable to participate without assistance, a TA is deployed to help them.
+Where pupils with SEND are unable to participate without assistance, a Learning Support Assistant (LSA) is deployed to help them.

 · Break times are supervised by teachers who are aware of possible difficulties with inclusion and prepared to circumvent them, intervening if necessary.